 Support the Park!

 The natural areas along the James River provide a sanctuary for a wide variety of wildlife species.
-Bald eagles, otters, and osprey and even a heron rookery are unexpected treats in an urban environment.
+Bald eagles, otters, osprey and heron are unexpected treats in an urban environment.
 The river has sturgeon over 6 feet long and blue catfish that weigh over 50 pounds.

 The best viewing for aquatic birds is along the Flood Wall during April and May.
 Migrating spring warblers are best viewed from the 42nd St. entrance.
 Stand on the bridge across the railroad tracks and you’ll truly have a bird’s-eye view of the birds.

 In the summer, the rocks are abundant with ducks, geese and Great Blue Herons.
-A heron rookery has hatched downtown across from the Pipeline/ Trestle Trail, accessible from the end of S. 12th St (read about it in the RTD).
 In the winter, watch bufflehead ducks frolic in the frigid river.
 Learn about guided walks and other events from our friends at Richmond Audubon Society.